 So, would you like to hear the strategy?
 It's really simple; As long as you go second, you must take the objects in groups of 4.
 So, if your opponent starts by taking 3 objects, you take 1, if your opponent takes 2 objects, you take 2, and if your opponent takes 1, you take 3.
 No matter what your opponent does, you will always be able to group the objects in fours.
 So, on the last turn, your opponent will have 4 objects left, but will only be able to grab 1-3 of them, guaranteeing you a win.

-can see it in the box art for the game a bit easier.
+Yay you win Nim!!!
+Actually, cool fact: NIM upside down looks like WIN.
+The makers of "Beat Dr. Nim" noticed this, and you can see it in the box art for the game a bit easier. |

 At YSP, they changed the game up a little bit.
 They called it "Race to 100", in which you had to take turns increasing a number from 0 to 100.
 You are allowed to add 1-10 to the number, and each player takes turns.